blaisedias/jivelite/README.customisation.md

 * W is display width
 * H is display height

+A description of keys and associated sets of values is not within scope for this document.

-The contents of "jogglerSkin" should be copied from
+The contents can be determined by from the file
 * `/home/<username>/.jivelite/userpath-vis/cache/JogglerSkin.json`
-and then modified to suit

-The contents of "gridSkin" should be copied from
-* `/home/<username>/.jivelite/userpath-vis/cache/PiGridSkin.json`
-and then modified to suit
+and then modified to suit.

-**Only copy those key values pairs that need modification.**
+**It is good practice to only add key value pairs that need modification and cannot be modified in the UI here**.

 ## JogglerNowPlaying.json
+This JSON file can only be used to configure User Interface parameters for Now Playing Views.
+Contents of this configuration file override values set by the User Interface or `/home/<username>/.jivelite/userpath-vis/Joggler.json`

+The fully qualified path for this file is `/home/<username>/.jivelite/userpath-vis/JogglerNowPlaying.json`.

-The simplest way to create this is to copy
+The simplest way to create this file is to copy
 * `/home/<username>/.jivelite/userpath-vis/cache/JogglerNowPlayingTemplate.json`
 to
-* `/home/<username>/.jivelite/userpath-vis/cache/JogglerNowPlaying.json`
+* `/home/<username>/.jivelite/userpath-vis/JogglerNowPlaying.json`

-Then copy the key pair values in matching sections from  `/home/<username>/.jivelite/userpath-vis/Joggler.json`, and then modify the values.
+Then copy the key pair values in matching sections from  `/home/<username>/.jivelite/userpath-vis/cache/JogglerNowPlaying.json` and modify the values.

-It is good practice to only add key value pairs that are modified and cannot be modified to the UI here.
+**It is good practice to only add key value pairs that need modification and cannot be modified in the UI or `/home/<username>/.jivelite/userpath-vis/JogglerNowPlaying.json` **.

-Further it is good practice to only add key value pairs that cannot be modified suitably in `/home/<username>/.jivelite/userpath-vis/Joggler.json` here

 `JogglerNowPlayingTemplate.json` contains a section `-doc`, which contains 2 sections targeted at users,
  * *advisories*